 is an orthogonal matrix, which means that its columns are unit vectors and are orthogonal to one another.

 Orthogonal matrices rotate vectors in the input space.
-In general, a matrix that rotates vectors by (radians) counterclockwise is given by
+In general, a matrix that rotates vectors by (radians) counterclockwise in is given by

 rotates vectors by radians, i.e. .